al-amin90/journey-joy-client/README.md

 ## Features and Characteristics

-- Home Page: The homepage provides an overview of popular destinations and allows users to navigate to different sections of the website

-- Add Visited Places: Users can add their visited places to their profile, including details such as the location, description, and photos.

-- Edit and Remove Places: Users can edit or remove the places they have added from their profile.

-- Edit and Remove Places: Users can edit or remove the places they have added from their profile.

-- Details Page: Each destination has its own details page, accessible via a private route, where users can view more information and photos.

-- Private Routes: Certain pages, such as the details page, are protected and can only be accessed by authenticated users.

-- Animation: The website features smooth animations to enhance the user experience.
+- Money Donation System, User can donate selected or custom Amount.

+- User can Request or Donate Food , if they want they can modify , delete, there posts.

+- Authentication and Security Measures System, if he/she call API in the server they on access there data, the server secure by JWT and client side has Private Route.

-- Dark and Light Theme: Users can toggle between dark and light themes to suit their preferences.
+- Users can toggle between dark and light themes to suit their preferences.

-- Sign Up & Sign In: Users can create an account and sign in to access the platform's features.
+- The website has smooth animations to enhance the user experience.

 ## Implement packages